VDA5050/VDA5050/VDA5050_EN.md

 If the action cannot be interrupted, the `actionState` of that action should reflect that by reporting 'RUNNING' while it is running, and after that the respective state ('FINISHED', if successful and 'FAILED', if not).
 While actions are running, the cancelOrder action shall report 'RUNNING', until all actions are cancelled/finished.
 After all movement of the vehicle and all of its actions are stopped, the `cancelOrder` action status shall report 'FINISHED'.
+This means that the vehicle is in idle mode and ready to receive new orders.

 The `orderId` and `orderUpdateId` are kept.